Charles Aubrey Eaton

-Biography
+As a pastor, Eaton led Baptist congregations at Natick, Massachusetts (1893–95), Bloor Street, Toronto (1895–1901), Euclid Avenue, Cleveland, Ohio (1901–09), and Madison Avenue, New York City (1909–16).
+John D. Rockefeller and his family were among Eaton's Cleveland congregation, and Rockefeller was a powerful supporter of Eaton and his nephew, Cyrus S. Eaton.

+Early life and education

-Eaton was clergyman, journalist, U.S. congressman and a signatory to original United Nations Charter.
-He was born on a farm near Pugwash, Nova Scotia.
-A son of Stephen Eaton, a shipbuilder and farmer, and Mary Desiah (Parker) Eaton, he attended school locally and worked on his father's farm.
+Charles Aubrey Eaton was born on March 29, 1868 on a farm near Pugwash, Nova Scotia.
+His father, Stephen Eaton, was a shipbuilder and farmer, and his mother was Mary Desiah (Parker) Eaton.
+He attended school locally and worked on his father's farm.
 From 1884 to 1886, he attended school in Amherst, Nova Scotia, where he was baptized and chose to become a Baptist minister.
 In 1890, he received a B.A. from Acadia University, Wolfville, Nova Scotia.
-Three years later he graduated with the B.D. from Newton Theological Institution, Newton Centre, Massachusetts, and was ordained a Baptist minister.
-In 1893, he served as a pastor at the First Baptist Church of Natick, Massachusetts.
-At Natick, he met Mary Winifred Parlin (May 11, 1874November 12, 1948), daughter of local merchant and Civil War veteran William D. Parlin and Mary Brown.
-They were married June 26, 1895, and had six children.
-Also in 1895, he became a citizen of the United States and was named pastor at a Bloor Street church in Toronto.
+In 1893, he graduated with the B.D. from Newton Theological Institution and was ordained a Baptist minister.
 He received the M.A. from McMaster University in Toronto in 1896, was awarded a D.D. by Baylor University in 1899 and Acadia University in 1907, and an LL.D. from McMaster University in 1916.